GraemeHosford/Avatar-Character-Database-Android/README.md

 # Avatar Character Database Android

 This project is still under active development and isn't yet considered complete.

-Most noticeably as of right now (13/07/2020) error handling is non-existent and crashes are guaranteed when there is no network connection.
-This will be fixed in the coming days.
 ***
 ### Acknowledgements
 The current version of the app uses a REST API which is not developed by me.
 I do plan on creating my own in future to accompany this project but all credit for the current version goes to [GitHub user paigeegorry](https://github.com/paigeegorry/last-airbender-api).